-- Applied Health Sciences building (AHSB) 1919 West Taylor Street - Disability, Health, and Social Policy building (DHSPB) 1725 West Roosevelt Road - Physical Education Building (PEB) 901 West Roosevelt Road - College of Medicine East Tower (CMET) 808 South Wood Street
+- Applied Health Sciences building (AHSB) 1919 West Taylor Street - Disability, Health, and Social Policy building (DHSPB) 1640 West Roosevelt Road - Physical Education Building (PEB) 901 West Roosevelt Road - College of Medicine East Tower (CMET) 808 South Wood Street

-Within each of these buildings there are study areas including the 1st and 5th floor student lounges in AHSB; the Academic Support and Achievement Program (ASAP) in PEB; and the Disability and Human Development student lounge on the 2nd floor of DHSPB.
+Within each of these buildings there are study areas including the 1st and 5th floor student lounges in AHSB; the Academic Support and Achievement Program (ASAP) in 356 PEB; and the Disability and Human Development student lounge on the 2nd floor of DHSPB.
+Students are welcome to use the lounges during normal hours of operation.
+Student lounges are not intended for overnight use.
+We ask that everyone using the lounge spaces be respectful of other community members by keeping the lounge space clean, comfortable, and accessible to all.